 Twin Rivers Unified School District is pleased to participate in the Teacher of the Year (TOY) program through the Sacramento County Office of Education.
 This program highlights educational innovation, student learning and the rewards of teaching.
 The Teacher of the Year process pays tribute to our teaching force, the complexity of challenges that confront our schools and the need to promote collaboration and teamwork to meet those challenges.
 Anyone may submit a nomination form - staff members, students, families and community members as well as teachers themselves.

-Nomination process begins at schools.
-Principals establish School Teacher of the Year committee to identify one teacher who best meets the selection.
+Nomination process begins throughout the district.
+Principals establish Teacher of the Year selection process to identify a candidate who best meets the selection criteria.